Notre Dame keeps rolling, beats Alabama 78-64 in 1st round

 Quinerly was driving to the basket when his knee appeared to buckle three minutes into the game.
 The junior guard was moaning in pain as he was clutching his knee while being looked at by trainers.
 He was then taken to the locker room without putting much weight on his left leg.

+“I feel for Jahvon.
+I thought he was ready to play.
+He had a great few weeks of practice,” Oats said.

-Quinerly is second on the Crimson Tide in scoring, averaging 13.8 points.
+Quinerly was second on the Crimson Tide in scoring, averaging 13.8 points.
+Freshman JD Davison took over at the point and scored 11 points in 36 minutes.

 BIG PICTURE